Local services and information

 The Autism Information and Advice Service

-Additionally, the service also provides a series of in-person drop-in events across Derbyshire and Derby.
+The service provides a series of in-person drop-in events across Derbyshire and Derby.
 It also hosts the local Autism Alliance where members of the autistic community, their families, friends, and carers, along with professionals, can come together, share their experiences of autism and feed into the development of autism services in Derby and Derbyshire.
 It also provides support and training for local professionals and businesses seeking to develop their understanding of autism or to support autistic employees.

-Living Well with Autism courses for autistic people, their families, carers, and support networks
+- education for autistic people, their families, carers, and support networks

 Autism East Midlands